An Unlikely Pair Share A Moment That Goes Beyond Politics

 This story is part of a new StoryCorps project called One Small Step, an effort to bring Americans with differing political views together — not to argue politics, but to get to know one another as human beings.

-In 2016, following the polarizing election of President Donald Trump, two people attended an anti-Trump rally in Austin, Texas — for two very different reasons.
+In 2016, following the polarizing election of President Trump, two people attended an anti-Trump rally in Austin, Texas — for two very different reasons.

 Amina Amdeen, a Muslim student at the University of Texas, protested outside of the Texas State Capitol building.
 Joseph Weidknecht showed up with pro-Trump signs and a Make America Great Again hat.